-According to PV shipment statistics by the Japan Photovoltaic Energy Association (JPEA), domestic shipments of PV module in 2021 totalled 5,099 MW.
-Of this amount, 88 %, or 4,501 MW, was imported.
+According to PV shipment statistics by the Japan Photovoltaic Energy Association (JPEA), domestic shipments of PV module in 2022 totalled 5,027 MW.
+Of this amount, 88%, or 4,445 MW, was imported.
 Foreign manufacturers appear to have occupied the top positions in terms of shipments, as in the previous year (JPEA's shipment statistics do not include the shipments by JinkoSolar (China) and Trina Solar (China)).
-Total PV module shipments by domestic production in Japan in 2021 (January-December) were 606 MW.
-Of this total, 8 MW was shipped overseas, and the volume of overseas shipments of overseas-produced products was 28 MW.
-Panasonic and Solar Frontier, which were the major domestic PV manufacturers, withdrew from production, however, they continue to work on the PV power generation business.
+In Japan, the ratio of imports has been increasing year after year since the FIT program started in 2012.
+Total PV module shipments by domestic production in Japan in 2022 were 583 MW.
+Of this total, about 300 kW was shipped overseas, and the volume of overseas shipments of overseas-produced products was 19 MW.